spdsslg/RayTracingInterop/README.md

 * C# passes a native function pointer: `&Native.OnTile`
 * `OnTile` is marked with: `[UnmanagedCallersOnly(CallConvs = new[] { typeof(CallConvCdecl) })]`
-* The callback signature matches the C function pointer type exactly and uses the same calling convention (`cdecl`).

 The callback receives:

 * tile position `(x, y)`
 * tile size `(w, h)`
-* a pointer to the tile’s pixel data inside the full buffer
+* a pointer to the tile's pixel data inside the full buffer
 * `stride_bytes`

 The callback prints progress like: